Shanvika25/DIGITAL-LITERACY-PROJECT-/task-4-email-etiquette/professional-emails.md

 Despite my best efforts, I am facing unforeseen circumstances that have impacted my ability to complete the work by the deadline.
 I would greatly appreciate it if you could grant me an extension until 03/04/26.
 This additional time will allow me to submit a thorough and well-prepared assignment that meets the expected standards.

 Thank you very much for considering my request.
-I value your guidance and understanding, and I assure you that I remain committed to maintaining the quality of my academic work.
+I value your guidance and understanding, and I assure you that I remain committed to maintaining the quality of my academic work.<br>

-Sincerely,
+Sincerely,<br>

 Shanvika Raj
 25MEI10114
 <br>